Laaxus/LRoAI/README.md

 The original mod description was : "**ARoAI** is a mod that focuses on making the AI in Victoria 3 as good as possible at developing economy and infrastructure of the countries controlled by it".

-My aim is to completely rewrite it, step by step, to make it better and provide clear documentation so that the community can keep it going when I eventually step back.
+My goal is to completely rewrite it, step by step, to make it better and provide clear documentation so that the community can keep it going when I eventually step back.

 ### Current state of the roadmap